jpoehls/tapirwiki/_attachments/python/README.txt

 TAPIRWIKI FULL TEXT INDEXING WITH XAPPY/XAPIAN

-The program files in this directory should be installed in a directory CouchDB has access to.
+The program files in this directory should be copied into a directory the process running CouchDB has access to.
-Make sure that this directory and the program files itself are owned by couchdb if you run couchdb as a daemon owned by that user.
+Make sure that permissions on the program files allow the user in which name that process is running (usually a user called couchdb) to read the program files.

-To enable full text indexing with TapirWiki you must do the following:
+To enable full text indexing with TapirWiki please do the following:

 1. Install the Xapian libraries through your package manager if not on your system yet. (on ubuntu sudo apt-get install python-xapian)